 Some would say that the Orange Order is a quasi-Masonic defensive association of lodges dedicated to preserving the Protestant ascendency.
 However, they have not always celebrated the victory of the Battle of the Boyne, mainly for the fact that the Orange Order is a much later creation.

 But the (misdated) anniversary of the Battle of the Boyne quickly became the focus of celebrations for the Orange Order ever since its foundation in 1795.

 Did the Battle of the Boyne Involve Massive Bloodshed?

 Actually it did not - in proportion to the armies involved the casualties were low.
 This had to do as much with the inhospitable terrain as with early decisions to withdraw or to fire at targets outside range.

-Around 1,500 casualties are assumed to be correct, though the high-profile death of the Duke of Schomberg tends to eclipse these.
+The best scholarly guess puts the casualties around 1,500 in total, though the high-profile death of the Duke of Schomberg tends to eclipse all of these.